 Most of them are open for special tours throughout November and December to show off their Christmas decorations.
 In particular, the Holiday Merriment at Maymont is one of the best things to do in Richmond during Christmas.
 The Victorian home is decorated with period-accurate splendor that is absolutely breathtaking.

 Richmond also has some great light displays.
 The two most popular light displays in Richmond are the Dominion Energy Gardenfest of Lights and Kings Dominion’s Winterfest.
 Gardenfest takes place in the beautiful Lewis Ginter Botanical Garden.
+Truly one of the top places on our list of places to visit in Virginia at Christmas!

 It features over a million twinkle lights, family-friendly activities, food vendors, and more.
 Kings Dominion’s Winterfest is a total takeover of the Kings Dominion amusement park.
 There are light displays, special holiday treats, wandering performers, and the rides are even open.
 Richmond is a wonderful destination for Christmas in the southern USA.